Improved Central Limit Theorem and bootstrap approximations in high dimensions: Main Results

-The second result gives a non-asymptotic bound on the deviation of the bootstrap rejection probabilities $\Pr(T_n > c_{1-\alpha}^B)$ from the nominal level $\alpha$ for the empirical and the multiplier bootstrap methods: \begin{theorem}[Bootstrap Approximation] Suppose that Conditions M and E are satisfied and that $c_{1-\alpha}^B$ is obtained via either the empirical or the multiplier bootstrap methods.
+Our second main result gives a non-asymptotic bound on the deviation of the bootstrap rejection probabilities $\Pr(T_n > c_{1-\alpha}^B)$ from the nominal level $\alpha$ for the empirical and the multiplier bootstrap methods: \begin{theorem}[Bootstrap Approximation] Suppose that Conditions E and M are satisfied and that $c_{1-\alpha}^B$ is obtained via either the empirical bootstrap or the multiplier bootstrap with weights satisfying \eqref{eq: multiplier bootstrap simplification}.
 Then

 where $C$ is a constant depending only on $b_1$ and $b_2$. \end{theorem}